 Special teams is one of the most commonly ignored, yet vitally important development areas for a youth or high school football team.
 Coach Jimmy Johnson once stated that teams need to win 2 of 3 phases of the game in order to come out with a “W” – offense, defense, or special teams.
 In other words, special teams is just as important as offense and defense, and should be treated that way in your game preparation.

 Below is a 4-step drill progression which will help introduce your players to the fundamentals of kicking and punting, and give you a better chance to win the special teams battle.
-NOTE: if you’re looking for a complete set of drills for special teams, offense, and defense, make sure you check out my “Football Drills and Practice Plans” book.

 Staying Onside Drill